1st Canadian Armoured Carrier Regiment: Equipment

-Modified US 105mm M7 Priest Howitzer Motor Carriage.
+Modified US 105 mm M7 Priest Howitzer Motor Carriage.
 These vehicles were worn out and had been removed from service.
-The main armament - the 105 mm gun complete with mount and mantlet - was removed leading to the nickname "defrocked Priests,".
-The engine was overhauled and the mechanicals checked ."Armour plate was placed over the gun mantelet opening and added to the vehicle sides."
-For some vehicles there was not enough steel of suitable quality and the original opening was plated front and back and the gap between filled with sand.
+The main armament – the 105 mm gun complete with mount and mantlet – was removed leading to the nickname "defrocked Priests".
+The engine was overhauled and the mechanicals checked.
+"Armour plate was placed over the gun mantelet opening and added to the vehicle sides."
+For some vehicles there was not enough steel of suitable quality, and the original opening was plated front and back and the gap between filled with sand.

 The Priests were replaced by modified Ram medium tanks: The Canadian-designed and built Ram was largely considered a failure as a tank, being both underpowered and undergunned, but proved easy to modify into a superior personnel carrier.
 The removal of the turret, with the turret basket, produced an ideal low profiled, lighter weight carrier with low track pressure that allowed for superior manoeuvrability on soft ground.
 The addition of two .30-inch Browning machine guns also transformed the Rams into mobile machine gun nests, allowing them to force the enemy to keep their heads down until the transported infantry could debark.
 On occasion, by the time the Rams made it into position they found the enemy already ready to surrender without further engagement.
 Each carrier could hold 11 infantry and a two-man crew.